Haz679/blog/source/_posts/Sprint-3.md

   type in vtcsec

-From the dirb we discovered its a wordpress page - notoriously vulnerable wpscan is deesigned to specifically scan wordpress
+From the dirb we discovered its a wordpress page - notoriously vulnerable wpscan is designed to specifically scan wordpress

 Discovered user is admin admin